madeddie/madcc/README.rst

 Scripts:

-- current_limit - Used to show the current withdraw and deposit limits.
+- kraken_limits - Used to show the current withdraw and deposit limits on Kraken.
+- crypto_assers - Look up value of a list of crypto assets defined in a txt file.